yonitjio/n2-doc/content/60-tutorials/50-ai/_index.md

 +++
-title = "AI Chat"
+title = "AI Integration"
-weight= 70
+weight= 50
-description = "Learn how to use the N2 workflow to set up and run your first AI chat pipeline step by step." images = ["images/logo-gray.png"] date = "2025-12-12T01:46:39.298Z"
+description = "Learn how to integrate AI into your workflow and use it to automate tasks and enhance productivity." images = ["images/logo-gray.png"] date = "2025-12-12T01:46:39.298Z"
 +++